Teófimo López vs. George Kambosos Jr.: Unsuccessful negotiations

 More complications arose: Triller attempted to stage the fight in the challenger Kambosos' home country of Australia.
 This proved controversial, because at the time Australia was in lockdown, which would have forced the champion López to arrive in the country at least 2 weeks beforehand and cut weight while in government-mandated isolation.
 The IBF took López's team's side and ruled against the move.
 On August 15, Triller co-founder Ryan Kavanaugh announced that he was trying to find a venue for the fight in Saudi Arabia or the United Arab Emirates.
 Over a week later, on August 23, it was announced that the fight would take place in López's home city, at the Hulu Theater in New York City on October 4, 2021.
 It was announced on September 26 that the fight had a new date and venue of October 16 at the Barclays Center in Brooklyn, New York.
 Early October it was announced that Triller would not go ahead with the fight on October 16, 2021, after almost $10 million spent on the promotional costs and no agreement reached regarding the date change.

-Matchroom awarded rights
+Matchroom awarded broadcasting rights

 On October 6, it transpired that the IBF had found Triller in default of its contract obligation to stage the fight, and that its rights would be awarded to the second highest bidder, Eddie Hearn's Matchroom, and the fight was shown live exclusively on the streaming service DAZN.

+Build up

+López was a 13-1 favourite heading into this fight.

+The fight

+Kambosos knocked down the champion in the 1st round.
+Despite being knocked down himself in the 10th Kambosos won via split decision with two of the three judges scoring the contest 115–111 and 115–112 in his favor, and the other scoring it 114–113 for López.